Birling, Kent

 Birling is a village and civil parish in the Tonbridge and Malling district of Kent, England, about seven miles west of Maidstone.
-According to the 2001 census it had a population of 430 increasing to 437 at the 2011 Census: 224 male and 213 female.
+According to the 2001 census it had a population of 430 increasing to 437 at the 2011 census: 224 male and 213 female.
 It is south-west of the nearby town of Snodland and 37 miles away from the capital.

 Toponymy

 The origin of the name 'Birling' is unclear, some sources believe that it signifies 'Bærla's family' with the 'ing' portion of the word coming from the Old English '-ingas' suffix meaning family or followers.
 Other sources mention Birling and other place names with similar spellings with the definition: 'place of the descendants of the cup-bearer or butler'.

 The Village

-The village of Birling is home to few general commodities due to its size.
-However it is home to Children's House Montessori School, which was previously the village school.
-Another one of Birling's notable buildings is the Nevill Bull pub, whose name derives from the Nevill family that have owned land in the area for hundreds of years.
+Birling is home to the Children's House Montessori School, which was previously the village school.
+Another notable buildings is the Nevill Bull pub, whose name derives from the Nevill family that have owned land in the area for hundreds of years.
 The parish itself is only 680 hectares with much of the area being pasture grounds, it lies at the foot of the chalk, Birling Hills.